cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 accessible through a browser at port 9999.

-The URL will be ``http://<console-ip>:9999`` where ``<console-ip>`` is the IP address of one of the machine where you installed the packages and started the services.
+The URL will be ``http://<console-ip>:9999`` where ``<console-ip>`` is the IP address of one of the machines where you installed the packages and started the services.

 .. _install-verification: